qygoh/GeoSpatialStuffs/README.md

 # GeoSpatialStuffs
-All my past Geospatial Projects, Big and Small
+All my Geospatial Projects, Big and Small